joseph-zhong/UWStrokeResearch_Android/README.md

 - **DEBUG:** Hide Keyboard functionality
 - **DEBUG:** Get Isiah's UI approval
 - **DEBUG:** Traversal of NIHSS <= 5

-- Buttons at top same as bottom (look for a chain of multiple backwards progressions and try going backwards.
+- Buttons at top same as previous back selection on concurrent selection (look for a chain of multiple backwards button progressions and try going backwards.)
-- fix ischemic -> 5 -> 5 loop
 ### Architecture

 - Backend Integration